Employing staff in the Netherlands

 6. Enter into a contract of employment

 In an employment contract, you specify the employee’s salary, indicate whether a Collective Labour Agreement applies, outline working hours and rest times, and indicate whether you arrange an employee pension scheme.
-There are several types of employment contracts.
-For instance, a temporary or a permanent one.
-You can hire on-call workers with a zero-hours or min-max contract.
+You should clearly inform your employee about the main terms and conditions of employment so that they know what rights they have.
+A contract will include information on:

 7. Pay at least the Dutch minimum wage and holiday allowance